 R&D relief for SMEs is calculated on the amount of qualifying R&D expenditure that the company has incurred.
 The relief gives a tax deduction equal to 230% of the qualifying R&D expenditure.

-This corresponds to cash payment of £33.35 for every £100 of qualifying expenditure incurred, meaning the tax authorities are funding one third of your R&D costs.
+Where this enhanced tax deduction results in a tax loss or an increased tax loss , the company can surrender those losses to HMRC, up to a maximum of the enhanced deduction, in exchange for a 14.5% cash payment.
+This corresponds to a cash payment of up to £33.35 for every £100 of qualifying expenditure incurred, meaning the tax authorities are funding one third of your R&D costs.

 However, for accounting periods beginning on or after 1 April 2021 and subject to potential exemptions, the amount of the tax credit is capped to £20,000 plus, in broad terms, 300% of the company’s PAYE and NIC liability.